stefanholzapfel/lit-translate/README.md

 ```

 <h1>Initialize the service</h1>
-Before using the directive, register a "loader" with the service and set a language.
+Before using the directive register a "loader" with the service.

-The loader is a function telling the translator how to load any specific language.
-It receives a language
+The loader is an async function telling the translator how to load any specific language.

-identifier (string) and must return a Strings object.
+It receives a language identifier (string) and must return a Strings object which is an arbitrarily deep nested object with only string values.

 ```
 import { TranslateService } from '@stefanholzapfel/lit-translate';

 TranslateService.init(
     language => {
-        // load and return translations for language here (e.g. from JSON file) },
+        // load and return translations for language here (e.g. fetch from JSON file) });
-    'de-DE');
 ```

-The init function is async and can be awaited if you want to avoid translation identifiers flashing up in your app.

 <h1>Usage</h1>

-<h3>Change language:</h3>
+<h3>Set language:</h3>
+Set the language to use with use().

+The function is async and can be awaited if you want to avoid translation identifiers flashing up in your app.

+The translation identifier can be whatever string you want, but I suggest to stick to a standard like ISO639.
 ```
 await TranslateService.use('en-GB');
 ```

 <h3>Usage in lit-html:</h3>

-The directive accepts an identifier in dot notation.
-For a Strings object like this returned from the loader:
+The translate directive accepts an identifier in dot notation.
+For this Strings object:
 ```
 {
     app: {